Solar Architecture

 A Specification and Bill of Quantities, or for a small project a Schedule of Works, are standard documents that are needed.

-Specification defines the quality of the materials to be used and the workmanship.
+A Specification defines the quality of the materials to be used and the workmanship.
 The National Building Specification (NBS) software provides up to date information on products and the standards for them and is widely used to produce specifications.
 It is not just appropriate for a large project, but is also beneficial for small ones.

 On very small projects the cost of an NBS specification might not be justified on cost grounds and the specification is therefore likely to be Notes on the drawings.
 A small project like a domestic roof extension is pretty much standard and the drawings with notes will be used to submit for Building Regulations.